huachangYu/dem/README.md

 # dem
-An implement of agorithm to build Delaunay triangulation.
+An implement of the algorithm to build Delaunay triangulation.